ruslanternovy/sw_blog/_posts/2019-04-15-vim-commands.md

 W - jump to the beginning of the next word that can contain a punctuation. b - jump backwards to the beginning of the word.
 {% endhighlight %}

+One useful command for replacing
+{% highlight bash %}
+:%s/string to replace/replacement string/g
+{% endhighlight %}
+Last g in the command stands for globally which means provide replacement globally There can be another variant of the replacement commands which includes 'gc' in the end of the commands instead of just 'g' which means 'replace with confirmation'.